-It may seem a long way away now, but when you retire your superannuation will be an important way of supplementing your age pension.
+It may seem a long way away now, but when you retire your superannuation can be an important way of supplementing your age pension.

 Nearly everyone with a job is required to join a government-approved superannuation fund.

 Whether you are full-time, part-time or casual, if you're between 18 and 70 years of age and earning more than $450 in a calendar month your employer should be contributing superannuation on your behalf.

 If you're paid under an award and earn less than $450 per month, your employer may still be required to pay, but some people are exempt.
 Check out the Australian Tax Office's (ATO's) Employees page (new window) for more information.

 Employers have to make contributions for employees who are under 18 if they are working more than 30 hours per week.
 If you are under 18 and working less than 30 hours a week your employer does not have to make superannuation contributions for you.

 You can also choose to pay extra money out of your wages into your superannuation fund on top of what your employer pays in.
 Some people choose to do this in order to increase the amount of their super payout when they retire.
 This is called "making a personal contribution".

 It's also possible in some circumstances to pay extra money into your partner's or spouse's super fund.